Alex4386/Typhon/.github/docs/volcano/succession.md

 /volcano <volcano_name> mainvent config succession:enable <true|false>
 ```

-### Manual Succession: Terraforming with Nature's Patterns
+### Manual Succession

-You can manually apply succession to specific areas, mimicking the transformative work of ecologists helping to recover Mount St. Helens and other volcanic sites:
+Manually apply succession to specific areas:

 1. Activate the succession tool:
    ```
    /typhon succession enable
    ```

-2. Use the provided `WOODEN_SHOVEL` by right-clicking on volcanic terrain to trigger the succession process at that location.
+2. Use the provided `WOODEN_SHOVEL` by right-clicking on volcanic terrain to trigger succession at that location.

 3. When finished, deactivate the tool:
    ```